 - Control the contamination in the space (both viable and non-viable)

 - Protect the product by controlling the bioburden

-- Utilize cleaning to continually control particulates (both viable and non-viable)
+- Use cleaning to continually control particulates (both viable and non-viable)

-- Maintain Good Manufacturing Practices (GMP) by utilizing a focused risk-based approach to protect the critical areas
+- Maintain Good Manufacturing Practices (GMP) by using a focused risk-based approach to protect the critical areas

 - Train and adhere to procedures and follow good aseptic practices